Dr. Bob Baravarian explains how OssioFiber® is redefining bunion surgery

 Keep in mind that cosmetic bunion surgery, which is performed solely for aesthetic reasons, is typically not covered by insurance.

-The recovery time for bunion surgery can range from six months to a year or longer, depending on the extent of the surgery, individual healing factors, overall health, and adherence to post-operative care instructions.
+The recovery time for bunion surgery may take from six months to a year or longer to achieve full recovery depending on the extent of the surgery, individual healing factors, overall health, and how well post-operative care instructions are followed.

 Is bunion surgery painful?

-Despite pre-surgical fear of pain and recovery, virtually all Dr. Bob’s patients report that they experienced no pain and wish that they had had surgical correction sooner and hadn’t put it off as long as they did.
+Despite pre-surgical fear of pain and recovery, virtually all our patients report they essentially no pain and wish that they had surgical correction sooner and hadn’t put it off as long as they did.

 Dr. Bob’s advances in surgical techniques drastically reduce recovery time, often allowing you to bear weight immediately.